Overwatch: Reception

-Overwatch 2 was met with positive reception from critics, albeit less so than its predecessor; the game's PC version holds an 79/100 metascore on review aggregator Metacritic.
+Overwatch 2 was met with positive reception from critics, albeit less so than its predecessor; the game's PC version holds a 79/100 metascore on review aggregator Metacritic.
 All versions indicate "generally favorable reviews.
 Some reviewers reaffirmed the game's questionable status as a true sequel, likening the game to more of a remix or update.
 Players had a more lukewarm reception to the sequel upon its launch, with criticism aimed at its battle pass feature and its formerly-required "SMS Protect" system.
 Changes made to online character bios following the launch of Overwatch 2 received criticism from fans.